orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 * **Increase the performance and responsiveness** of application
 * **Organize code in a neat and readable way**
   * **Less code**
-  * Code will be **more maintainable** than using the previous asynchronous programming methods such as using plain tasks ot threads
+  * Code will be **more maintainable** than using the previous asynchronous programming methods such as using plain tasks or threads
 * `async` / `await` is the newer replacement to `BackgroundWorker`, which has been used on *Windows Forms desktop applications*
 * Use of the **latest upgrades of the language** features
   * `async` / `await` was introduced in C# 5